input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **2.2.1.1.
-Unauthorized Redeeming of Open Orders:** Validator checks for presence of other script inputs without verifying their redeemers, allowing authorization bypass.
-  <ins>Detectable pattern</ins>: validation depends on other script inputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
+Unauthorized Redeeming of Open Orders:** Validator checks for presence of other script inputs without verifying their redeemers, allowing authorization bypass.<br><ins>Detectable pattern</ins>: validation depends on other script inputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
 - **2.2.1.2.
-LP Tokens Can Be Duplicated:** Minting policy checks for pool output with NFT but doesn't verify which redeemer was used on pool input, allowing unauthorized minting.
-  <ins>Detectable pattern</ins>: minting policy depends on other script inputs/outputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
+LP Tokens Can Be Duplicated:** Minting policy checks for pool output with NFT but doesn't verify which redeemer was used on pool input, allowing unauthorized minting.<br><ins>Detectable pattern</ins>: minting policy depends on other script inputs/outputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
 - **2.2.1.3.
-Unauthorized Hijacking of Pools Funds:** Validator selects continuing output by NFT presence without verifying destination address, allowing pool funds to be redirected to attacker's script.
-  <ins>Detectable pattern</ins>: continuing output selected by token presence without address validation (should use getContinuingOutputs or verify scriptAddress) [MISSING-ADDRESS-VALIDATION]
+Unauthorized Hijacking of Pools Funds:** Validator selects continuing output by NFT presence without verifying destination address, allowing pool funds to be redirected to attacker's script.<br><ins>Detectable pattern</ins>: continuing output selected by token presence without address validation (should use getContinuingOutputs or verify scriptAddress) [MISSING-ADDRESS-VALIDATION]
 - **2.2.4.3.
 Large Refactoring Opportunities:** Heavy code duplication across order validation functions could be refactored for better maintainability

 **Not relevant**